DEFRA/trade-exportscore-trp/README.md

 The application is designed to run in containerised environments, using Docker Compose in development and ACA in production.

-- A Helm chart is provided for production deployments to Kubernetes.
-TODO: replace

 ### Build container image

-Container images are built using Docker Compose, with the same images used to run the service with either Docker Compose or Kubernetes TODO: change.
+Container images are built using Docker Compose.

 When using the Docker Compose files in development the local `app` folder will be mounted on top of the `app` folder within the Docker container, hiding the CSS files that were generated during the Docker build.
 For the site to render correctly locally `npm run build` must be run on the host system.